0xMiya/Guides/Installation/dwm.md

 # DWM

+This guide is for dwm on xorg.
 If you want to use wayland, there's dwl, which is basically just dwm for wayland.

 # Installation